Rational partition models under iterative proportional scaling

-This can be found, for instance, in \cite[Lemma~4.1]{csiszar2004}.
+is well-known and given by $p' = p \ast \frac{A^{i}d}{A^{i}p}.$ This can be found, for instance, in \cite[Lemma~4.1]{csiszar2004}.
 Hence the algorithm defined in (\ref{IPS}) performs an information projection to the linear family associated to a partition matrix $A^i$ at each step.
 This is sketched in Figure \ref{Fig:SketchIPS}.

-This iterative procedure converges to a point $p^{\star}$, which is the MLE as discussed further in the following remark.
-A proof of the convergence can be found in \cite{csiszar2004} Theorem 5.1.

-\begin{remark} The IPS algorithm converges to the unique point in the intersection between $\mathcal{L}_{A} = \bigcap_{i} L_{i}$ and $\overline{\mathcal{M}}_A$, as shown in Theorem 2.8 in \cite{ay2017}.
+The IPS algorithm converges to the unique point in the intersection between $\mathcal{L}_{A} = \bigcap_{i} L_{i}$ and $\overline{\mathcal{M}}_A$, as shown in Theorem 2.8 in \cite{ay2017}.
 Hence the result of the IPS algorithm minimizes the KL-Divergence with respect to the first argument

 as well as with respect to the second argument